ushakrishnan/EngageIQ/docs/SECURITY_REC.md

 _Last reviewed: 2025-09-29_

 ## Overview
+This document leads with one fundamental architectural boundary that guided the review: the frontend and backend are intentionally separated and responsibilities are cleanly split.

+- Frontend (React + Vite) is a thin, public-facing client: it does not contain secrets, it does not perform any database initialization or direct DB access, it does not store credentials in localStorage/sessionStorage, and it only communicates with the backend via documented API surfaces.
+- Backend (Node.js + TypeScript) is the authoritative server: it owns all secrets, database connections and migrations, administrative scripts, and enforcement of authentication and authorization rules.

-This document summarizes a thorough security review of the EngageIQ repository, covering both frontend and backend code, configuration, and operational practices.
+This document summarizes a thorough security review of the EngageIQ repository, covering code, configuration, and operational practices.
 It provides:
 - What was checked and how
 - Issues found and what needs changes
 - Must-do actions before production